|Figure 1: Myofascial connections between the diaphragm, psoas and lower extremity.|

 And, here’s the anatomy…

 The thoracic diaphragm is a dome shaped muscle that separates the chest and abdominal cavities.
 The contractile part of this muscle is located peripherally, inserting onto a central tendon (that is not connected to a bone).
 The origins of the muscle are divided into costal and lumbar portions.
 The “costal” portion originates from the inner surface of ribs seven through twelve.
 The “lumbar” portion has both medial (closer to the midline) and lateral (further from the midline) aspects.
-The medial aspects of the diaphragm arise from front of the first three lumbar vertebrae (L1-L3).
+The medial aspects of the diaphragm arise from the front of the first three lumbar vertebrae (L1-L3).
 The lateral aspects arise from three tendinous arches.
 The first tendinous arch is associated with the abdominal aorta, and the second and third with the psoas major and quadratus lumborum muscles respectively.
 Figure 3 illustrates these structures.

 |Figure 3: The diaphragm-psoas connection.|